K3ra-y/Sustainability_Survey/Milestone3/Milestone3.md

     ## mean of the differences
     ##              -0.1956522

 We use a paired sample t-test compring the before/after self-rating of the participants who have watched the video.
 The p-value is 0.2613 which is not significant.
-Thus, we could not reject the null hypothesis which is watching viedeo have an effect on person's sustainability self-rating.
+Thus, we can not reject the null hypothesis, which is watching the video has an effect on person's sustainability self-rating.
+We conclude that watching the video does not have an effect on one's self-rated importance of sustainability.

 ### References